PySimpleGUI/PySimpleGUI/readme.md

     visible - if False will create image as hidden size_px - size of image in pixels

-### Image Methods
+### `Update` Method

-Like other Elements, the Image Element has an update method.
+Like other Elements, the Image Element has an `Update` method.
 Call Update if you want to change the image.

     def Update(self, filename=None, data=None, visible=None):

 Choose **either** a filename or in-ram data image to use to replace current image

+### `UpdateAnimation` Method

+Starting in version 3.23 you can specify an animated GIF as an image and can animate the GIF by calling `UpdateAnimation`.
+Exciting stuff.

 ## Button Element